WaLoVayu/POCOX3Pro-Linux-Guides/distros/archlinux.md

 ```sh
 export USER=vayu
 ```
 Now run this to create the user you entered its name, Just paste this in termux.
-Then it will ask you to enter a password, It seems that typing in there doesn't do anything but in reality it does but it's just hidden.
+Then it will ask you to enter a password
 ```sh
 groupadd storage
 groupadd wheel